 Establishing alfalfa-grass mixtures

-Critical to successful forage production are the genetics of varieties selected as well as grass species to be mixed.
-This is a strong production first step that must also include stand establishment, harvesting schedules, fertility, and pest management considerations.
+The genetics of selected varieties and grass species to be mixed are critical to successful forage production.
+This first step to strong production must also include stand establishment, harvesting schedules, fertility and pest management considerations.

 Alfalfa variety considerations